 HW: AK, MD [?]

 Just have a label on the time spans, don’t model them out and put no appellation instances.
-Just use quotes
+Just use quotes ???

 This example could be made into a demo using ResearchSpace /metaphacts.
 Instances of E53 Place and E21 Person are to be given as TGN and ULAN URLs and then connected to their appellations there.
 This doesn’t go to the CIDOC CRM official version –it should appear in the Tutorials section or FAQ on the CRM site.
 HW: ML & NC are to produce the .rdf for the Laokoon example.